Survival Analysis for Decision Making CPD Course

 This course is especially designed for HTA assessors, medical affairs specialists, Health Economics and Outcomes Researchers among other professionals in the field of HTA.
 It is led by experts from two groups: Peninsula Technology Assessment Group (PenTAG) at the University of Exeter and Delta Hat.
-PenTAG has been providing advice to NICE on the clinical and cost-effectiveness of drugs and other interventions since 2001, while Delta Hat is a cutting-edge consultancy comprised of economists and statisticians working in health technology assessment.
+PenTAG has been providing advice to NICE on the clinical and cost-effectiveness of drugs and other interventions since 2001, while Delta Hat is a cutting-edge consultancy comprised of economists and statisticians working in HTA.
 Both groups have been working together to share their strengths since 2018, having developed a strong record of collaboration to better meet the needs of NICE and the NHS through timely, innovative approaches to HTA.

 The course is designed with special attention to the issues that are posed in applications of survival analysis and is informed by a rich programme of statistical and conceptual examples.
 The audience will engage with expert knowledge on the role of survival analysis in the HTA process on multiple perspectives.

 - Learn and implement key survival analysis methods in R statistical software (assuming little or no prior knowledge)